kpnigalye/swipeable-list-with-react/README.md

-# swipeable-list-with-react
+# Swipeable List with React

 Build a Swipeable List with React which has options for taking actions